-Albania: TAP construction officially started24.
-October 2016. / SEE Energy News
+Albania: TAP construction officially started, SEE Energy News

 TAP AG, a company in charge of the construction and operation of Trans-Adriatic gas pipeline (TAP), announced that the construction of the Albanian section of the pipeline has officially started on 30 September.